NDA-Software/socket-actions/README.md

   - Add the option for a single user to only be able to add a single action to the queue a time, with options to either default to ignore the new action or overwrite the old action.
   - Add relevant tests.
   - Add relevant documentations.

+- 1.3.0:

+  - Add caching options to avoid multiple similar connections in client object.
+  - Update tests.
+  - Update documentations.

+- Before next update:

+  - Create docker image to run this server with little to no configurations

+- 1.4.0:
+  - Create another parallel entrypoint to be used for local connections between other Docker Containers and similar infraestructures with separate credential style as default.
+  - Create ServerActions to be used in such entrypoint.
+Users should not have access to server actions and server-side clients should not have access to user's actions.
+  - Add tests to server-side connections.
+  - Add documentation to server-side connections.